dhmlau/loopback4-github-app/README.md

   return '100';
 }
 ```
+Before adding more logics, let's test the API first.
-Run `npm start` to start the application.
+Run the command `npm start` to start the application.
 Then go to a browser, type:
 ```
 http://localhost:3000/swagger-ui
 ```
 This will bring you to the API explorer where you can test your API.
-You should see something like below:
+Try out the newly added REST API Under `GHRepoController`.

 ![Screen shot](img/screenshot-ghRepoController-apiExplorer.png)

 ### b.
 Adding logics in GHRepoController
-Now, add the logics in the controller so that it is getting the number of stargazers
-for a given GitHub org and repo.
+Now, edit the controller to get the number of stargazers for a given GitHub org and repo.
+See `controllers\gh-repo.controller.ts` for details.

 What we have done:
 1. Use `octokat` node module as GitHub API client.
+Install `octokat` module by running:

-  - run `npm i --save octokat`
+    ```npm i --save octokat```

-2. Make `getRepoStargazers` to be async
+2. Make `getRepoStargazers` to be async.

-See `controllers\gh-repo.controller.ts` for code.

 Restarting the app again by running `npm start`.